TREATMENT OF PSORIASIS

 Traditional systemic medications:

-These are among the initial medications that have been used to treat psoriasis, and they medications that are taken orally or sometimes by injection.
+These are among the initial medications that have been used to treat psoriasis, and they are medications that are taken orally or sometimes by injection.
 These medications are often used for moderate to severe psoriasis.
 Some examples include methotrexate, acitretin (Soriatane), and cyclosporine.
 They are usually cost-effective and often generic, but their use may be limited by potential side effects.

 Biologic drugs, also known as "biologics," are used more and more frequently these days.
 They are typically used in patients with moderate to severe psoriasis and/or psoriatic arthritis that has not responded to other treatments.
 They typically impact an aspect of the immune system to combat psoriasis.
 These medications are typically given by injection (occasionally by intravenous or IV infusion).
 As more and more research is done on psoriasis, newer medications are being approved, so treatment options are expanding.
-Examples of biologics include Enbrel, Humira, Stelara, Cosentyx, and Taltz.
+Examples of biologics include Enbrel, Humira, Stelara, Cosentyx, Taltz, and Tremfya.

 New oral treatments: